 NMTSat is New Mexico Tech’s first nano-satellite constructed as a 3U CubeSat fully in-house and almost entirely by students.

 In February 2014, NMTSat was selected by NASA for a sponsored launch under its Educational Launch of Nanosatellites (ELaNa) Program.
+It was launched on the ELaNa-19 mission.

 |Type / Application:||Technology, magnetospheric Research|